PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 That's why he kept the wand secreted under his the counter.
 Pick up a cursed Ruby Necklace and there was no telling what might happen.
 Before he had procured his wand, Boltac had spent six months with a cursed Goblet of Thirst stuck to his hand.
 As annoying as that was, that wasn't the worst part of the curse.
 When liquid was poured into the the Goblet, it heated and burned the hand that held it.

 He rubbed the scarred flesh of his left hand.
 Ugh, magic.
-It seemed like it should be useful, but it's power always seemed to go awry.
+It seemed like it should be useful, but its power always seemed to go awry.
 Maybe it was fate.
 Maybe it was karma.
 Maybe it was that Wizards enjoyed a particularly cruel and ironic sense of humor.
 Whatever it the reason, Boltac was certain that the world would be better off without magic.
 But there was nothing to be done about it.
 People may revile a merchant, but in the end, a merchant can only sell what the buyers want.

 He pulled on a stout thong he wore around his neck and with a jingling, a cluster of charms, tokens and amulets emerged from beneath his token.
 He pawed at them for a while until he he came to an odd one cast in bronze.
 It was a small statue of one bull mounting another.
 The customary token of Dallios, Lord of the Deal.
 Dallios was a Southern god, little known in cold Robrecht, but when it came to religions, Boltac didn't discriminate.
 Boltac was a superstitious man, but he prided himself on being able to make a deal with anybody.

 He kissed the Bull with Two Backs and muttered a prayer of thanks to Dallios that, this time at least, he hadn't been the bull on the bottom.

-Just then the front door clattered against it's crude copper bell.
+Just then the front door clattered against its crude copper bell.
 A customer!
 The Lord of the Deal smiled on Boltac today.
 He and hurried to see what fresh profit Dallios had seen fit to bring him.

 The front door clattered against a copper bell as a new customer came in.
 Boltac tucked the wand inside his sleeve and hurried to see what profit that Bitch Goddess Fortune had seen fit to bring him this time.

-# 3 -- Can I Borrow a Sword
+# 3 -- Can I Borrow a Sword -- 2247

 At the front of the store, Boltac found a strapping young lad, farm boy no doubt, staring at a rack of swords with an open mouth.
 The boy was so entranced by the cold and lethal steel on the wall that he didn't even turn when Boltac entered the room.
 Boltac steped behind the counter like a Captain stepping on the deck of his ship.
 "Can I help you?"